-That way, you can download the file and then run the hash function to confirm you have the real, original file and that it hasn’t been corrupted during the download process or tampered with maliciously.
+That way, you can download the file and then run the hash function to confirm you have the real, original file and that it hasn’t been corrupted during the download process.
 As we saw above, even a small change to the file will dramatically change the hash.

 These can also be useful if you have a file you got from an unofficial source and you want to confirm that it’s legitimate.
 Let’s say you have a Linux .ISO file you got from somewhere and you want to confirm it hasn’t been tampered with.
 You can look up the hash of that specific ISO file online on the Linux distribution’s website.
 You can then run it through the hash function on your computer and confirm that it matches the hash value you’d expect it to have.
 This confirms the file you have is the exact same file being offered for download on the Linux distribution’s website, without any modifications.

 Note that “collisions” have been found with the MD5 and SHA-1 functions.
 These are multiple different files—for example, a safe file and a malicious file—that result in the same MD5 or SHA-1 hash.
 That’s why you should prefer SHA-256 when possible.

 With that in mind, let’s look at how to check the hash of a file you downloaded, and compare it against the one you’re given.
 Here are methods for Windows, macOS, and Linux.
 The hashes will always be identical if you’re using the same hashing function on the same file.
 It doesn’t matter which operating system you use.